 GONE can be experienced as a work for live music and/or multimedia performance/installation, recorded music, and video presentation.
 Video imagery for each movement was created in collaboration with visual artist Candy Kuehn.
-The multimedia performance version of the work is designed to incorporate video projection into an immersive environment comprised of multiple hanging scrims, with a multi-channel audio distribution design such as is described above.
+The multimedia performance version of the work is designed to incorporate video projection into an immersive environment comprised of multiple hanging scrims, with a multi-channel audio distribution design.
 The project is designed to establish a creative and safe context for the exploration of loss for individuals, and for small group discussion and sharing of experiences and feelings.

 The movements in the suite include Passing, Release, Nostalgia, Loss, Emptiness, Gratitude, Regret, Longing, Guilt and Freedom.
 The suite also includes Earth and Sky, an electronic soundscape postlude that sometimes accompanies performances.

 To listen to a music playlist of the entire suite follow this link:

 The following offers links to the music or video versions of the individual movements of GONE.
 Additional video versions of the movements that are presented here as music soundtracks alone will be released as available.

 Passing is a reflection about the passing process – the transition; sharing in the passage experience; the memory and essence of presence; and processing absence.

 “Release” portrays the immediate aftermath of a loved one’s departure.
 The departed one is released from the bonds that tie them to their physical life as we know it; those who remain begin to experience their lives without their physical presence.